Duality between Cartier crystals and perverse $\mathbb{F}_p$-sheaves, and application to generic vanishing: Some applications of the duality

 To show the part after ``In particular'', note that $S$ is regular by Kunz' theorem (see \cite[{\href{https://stacks.math.columbia.edu/tag/0EC0}{Tag 0EC0}}]{Stacks_Project}), and hence Gorenstein (i.e. $S$ is a dualizing complex).
 Thus, $(S, \kappa_S)$ is in fact a unit dualizing complex. \end{proof}

-\begin{cor} Any scheme of finite type over the spectrum of a Noetherian $F$-finite $\bF_p$-scheme has a unit dualizing complex. \end{cor} \begin{proof} Let $f \colon X \to \Spec R$ be a finite type morphism, where $R$ is Noetherian and $F$-finite.
+\begin{cor} Any semi-separated scheme of finite type over the spectrum of a Noetherian $F$-finite $\bF_p$-algebra has a unit dualizing complex. \end{cor} \begin{proof} Let $f \colon X \to \Spec R$ be a finite type morphism, where $R$ is Noetherian and $F$-finite.
 By \autoref{induced unit dualizing complex by a morphism}, it is enough to show that $\Spec R$ has a unit dualizing complex.

 By \cite[Remark 13.6]{Gabber_notes_on_some_t_structures}, $\Spec R$ admits a closed immersion to some $\Spec S$, where $S$ satisfies the hypotheses of \autoref{nice regular ring have a unit dualizing complex}.
 Thus, we are done by \emph{loc.cit}. \end{proof}